RobTillaart/INA228/README.md

 #### Must

-- get hardware to test.
+- get hardware, test and verify.
 - update documentation.
 - update functionality.
-- test a lot.
+  - diagnose, thresholds limits

+#### Should

 - write examples.
 - keep in sync with INA226 where possible.

-#### Should

 #### Could